 JGI Project Managers work with users and JGI scientists and technical staff to prepare a Statement of Work (SOW) document that defines the scope of sequencing and analysis and lays out roles and responsibilities.
 The SOW includes the following items:

-- Defined source, protocols, and timeline for the provision of DNA/RNA material, libraries, and any other resources needed to initiate the project, including required ancillary documentation (e.g., experimental data supporting genome size estimates, BAC library sizes, etc.).
+- Defined source, protocols, and timeline for the provision of DNA/RNA material, libraries, and any other resources needed to initiate the project, including required ancillary documentation (e.g., experimental data supporting genome size estimates, community resources, etc.).

-- Platform and approximate quantity of JGI sequencing to address the scientific goals of the project, and timeline for the generation of this data, including responsibilities for analysis of early sample data to assess sequence for contamination, uniformity, and other quality control checks at the initial stages of the project.
-If contamination is a problem at this stage, the project may be suspended until suitable DNA is available.
+- Platform and approximate quantity of JGI sequencing to address the scientific goals of the project, and timeline for the generation of this data, including responsibilities for analysis of pilot sample data to assess sequence for contamination, uniformity, and other quality control checks at the initial stages of the project.
+If contamination is a problem at this stage, the project may be suspended until suitable materials are available.

 - Defined plan for maintaining regular communication between the JGI and collaborators through the duration of the project.

 - Defined responsibilities for collaborators and the JGI after the completion of sequencing, including genome assembly, automated and/or manual annotation, and other analyses, and initial plan for experimental and/or computational studies needed to address the specific scientific aims of the project.